ailur-backup/Burgernotes/APIDOCS.md

 POST - /api/editnote - edit notes, provide "secretKey", "noteId", "title", and "content" "content" should be encrypted.
-"title" is the first line of the note content, and should be encrypted. the title should be truncated if it's above 16 characters, meaning "sillyburgermuncher" -> "sillyburgermunch.."
+"title" is the first line of the note content, and should be encrypted.

 **(Deprecated ⚠️)** POST - /api/editnotetitle - edit note titles, provide "secretKey", "noteId", and "content" "content" should be encrypted.